Oakville AVA

 From cucineditalia

-As the warmer months inch closer on the calendar, a rich seafood dish could be exactly what your missing.
-Look no further than this Italian seafood pasta known as Linguine allo scoglio, linguine pasta cooked al dente in a tomato based sauce with mussels, clams and shrimp.
-The ideal accompaniment to this dish is a medium-bodied soft rosé, such as the Italian rosato Gioia, a wine capable of balancing out the slight acidity of the tomato sauce.
+As the warmer months inch closer on the calendar, a rich seafood dish could be exactly what you’re missing.
+Look no further than this Italian seafood pasta recipe known as Linguine allo scoglio, linguine pasta cooked al dente in a tomato-based sauce with mussels, clams, and shrimp.
+The ideal accompaniment to this dish is a medium-bodied soft rosé, such as the Italian Rosato Gioia, a wine capable of balancing out the slight acidity of the tomato sauce.
 Dry white wines are a wonderful pairing as well.
-The best white wine to accompany this traditionally Italian pasta dish, is our Vermentino that comes from Temecula Valley.
+The best white wine with this traditional Italian seafood pasta is our Vermentino from Temecula Valley.
 A lively and crisp white wine with tropical aromas of white peach, and citrus complemented by a bright acidity and subtle minerality make it the perfect pairing for this seafood dish.

 • 350 g (12 oz) of Spaghetti